tomlarkworthy/firesafe/README.md

 Firebase *can* solve this with a **two phase commit protocol**.
 Classic literature on 2 phase commits state it *can* become deadlocked.
 However, normal deadlock issues don't arise in this case, because Firebase is a central authority, and client's states are persisted on disconnect.
 Unfortunately, actually writing a two phase commit protocol in Firebase security rules is actually really hard and error prone, and the 2-phase commit protocol was one motivation for creating the Firesafe abstraction of Hierarchical State Machines (HSM) in Firebase.

 However, while HSM will prevent silly mistakes, it still can't prevent high level protocol errors.
-We are currently connecting Firesafe to a theorem prover.
-One this is complete will we be able to **prove non-blocking properties and protocol invariants for arbitrary HSMs**.
+We have connected Firesafe to a theorem prover which allows **proveing non-blocking properties and protocol invariants for arbitrary HSMs**.
 Our long term goal is to make **"provably secure, deadlock free, multi-user interactions"** simple.

 #The HSM Language